 Yes, we welcome your participation.
 The Fellowship program is designed to help early-stage entrepreneurs not only launch their ideas, but also to help them solve market challenges (such as market penetration or expansion), improve service models, or test an improved product prototype.

 We are awarding up to 25 Fellowships based on a single round of review of online applications and personal interviews.
 The selection panel will be composed of Microsoft-selected local and global experts.
-For more information about the selection criteria, visit the question below, “How do you judge applications for Fellowships?”
-Fellows will be announced on May 15, 2017.
+For more information about the selection criteria, visit the question below, “How do you judge applications for Fellowships?”.

 To be eligible to apply for an #Insiders4Good East Africa Fellowship, you must be a legal resident of Kenya, Rwanda, Tanzania, or Uganda, (age 18 or over) and registered in the Windows Insider Program.
 Government employees, employees of Microsoft Corporation, employees of Microsoft subsidiaries, and their immediate family members are not eligible.
 Products and services that have previously won awards from competitions are not eligible.
 Other eligibility conditions apply.
 See the #Insiders4Good Fellowship’s complete Program Terms for details.

 If you meet the eligibility criteria, you can complete an application online here.
 Here are the program’s important dates: